Medicine Name: Oncovet I (Imatinib 100 mg)

 If a satisfactory objective response is observed, it should be administered for life, but daily evaluating that the clinical benefits in the patient are superior to the collateral effects and the progression of the oncological disease.

 Therapeutic regimen: The interval and numbers of cycles should be indicated by a diplomate veterinary oncology.
-General rule is between 21-28 days.
+General rule is daily.

 Precautions to be taken before, during and after administration: Handling: Imatinib is classified as a non-aggressive cytostatic according to its tissue aggressiveness.
 The drug Oncovet C contains Imatinib in coated tablets.
 The person who administers does not require protection from exposure unless the tablets are broken or fragmented.
 The procedures destined to a correct manipulation and elimination of the anticarcinogenic drugs should be considered.
 Several informative guidelines have already been published in this regard.
 In case of irritation during handling, it is recommended to wash with water and soap for 10-15 minutes.
 It is recommended that pregnant women do not handle the medication.
 If they are required to do so, it is recommended that they wear latex or nitrile gloves.
 The stool of the animal (fecal matter, urine, saliva or vomit) should also be cleaned using latex or nitrile gloves for 48 hours after the last administration.
 Oncovet I must be administered directly orally.
 It should be used judiciously and with constant monitoring in patients with renal and / or hepatic insufficiency.
 It is recommended to respect the indicated indications, administration mode and posology.
 Do not use or store near drinks, food, medicines, household and fire products.
 Keep in a dry and cool place, protected from sunlight and far from the reach of children and pets.
 Most adverse reactions are reversible if they are detected early.
 When such adverse effects or reactions occur, the dose of the drug should be reduced or the treatment discontinued and the appropriate corrective measures adopted at the veterinarian's discretion.
 Liver and kidney function tests before starting treatment and then every 3-4 weeks.